nexvium/prodosfs/README.md

 prodos.version="8"
 ```

-### Pseudo-files
+### Generated files

-The file system includes support for fake or synthetic files that don't actually exist in the disk image but are generated dynamically.
+The file system includes support for files that don't actually exist in the disk image but are generated dynamically.
 The only such file currently is `.CATALOG`, which can be read in any directory to view a directory listing in a similar format to the output of the ProdDOS `CATALOG` command:

 ```
 $ cat APPLEWORKS/.CATALOG